IlhaanHasssan/tech264-IaC/Terraform/README.md

 ![alt text](terraform-images/terraform-plan.png)

-9. Now that your ec2 instance is planned out, you can run the `terraform apply` command to create your instance and once again, enter **yes** when prompted
+9. Now that your ec2 instance is planned out, you can run the `terraform apply` command to create your instance and once again, enter **yes** when prompted, this is when your EC2 instance is created!!
 <br>

 ![alt text](image-8.png)